Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

-# Installation overview using TrueNAS GUI
+# Installation Overview using TrueNAS GUI
 ## Overview
-Jellyfin currently does not use the plugin system that TrueNAS uses so this will require more interaction from the user than what normally would be expected.

-If you are not comfortable setting up a jail or using the shell please wait until someone (maybe me?) adds it to the community plugin libary.
+There is now a community plugin for TrueNAS CORE users made by @spz2k9 !

 If you are installing from base FreeBSD, I have included some general details that you can use for you jail at the end of the "Jail Setup" section

 As of Jellyfin >= 10.7.7, installation requires `pkg` >= 1.17.0.
 This is for the newer `.pkg` format.

+## The Easy Way

+1. Use the Community Plugin

+---

+## The Advanced Way

-## Jail Setup
+### Jail Setup

 1. From the main screen select Jails

 2. Click ADD